This study guide contains several practice questions about Airway Management in Mechanical Ventilation.

 161. What is the biggest problem with an LMA?

 162. What is one the most common causes of airway obstruction?

-Peak airway pressure on ventilator increase.
+When the peak airway pressure on the ventilator increases.

 164. When will you need to remove the entire airway and replace it?